orizens/orizens.com/src/pages/blog/2016-11-25-simple-action-creators-for-ngrxstore-in-angular-2.md

 ## After: Action Creator Factory

 I started to think of a different way for defining action creators - one which will allow me to have a better readable format, write less while keeping the useful typing of the payload argument.
-I came up with &#8220;**ActionCreatorFactory.create()**" - it creates a action creator function while the payload type is defined after the &#8220;**create**" function.
+I came up with "**ActionCreatorFactory.create()**" - it creates a action creator function while the payload type is defined after the "**create**" function.

 The first argument of the create function is the action that should be encapsulated.
 There an optional second argument which is a default value that the payload should be assigned to is no value has been triggered with the action creator.